Anyone taking Vitamin D issued warning over four symptoms

 Has your brain felt foggier than usual since you started taking Vitamin D supplements?
 If so, again, it could indicate you've taken too much.

-High doses of this specific nutrient can cause a person's calcium levels to surge, with additives like sweeteners also having the potential to muddle their thinking.
-In these cases, it is recommended that a person takes their pill with food, or to choose a product listing only cholecalciferol as a bulking agent.
+High doses of this specific nutrient can cause a person's calcium levels to surge, and additives like sweeteners can also muddle their thinking.
+In these cases, it is recommended that a person take their pill with food or choose a product listing only cholecalciferol as a bulking agent.

 Featured Image Credit: Getty Stock Images